project-image

 More Dawnthorn Level design scenes

-over 3 years ago – Thu, Dec 17, 2020 at 10:51:57 PM
+almost 4 years ago – Thu, Dec 17, 2020 at 10:51:57 PM

 I am currently in the process of working through level design with Dawnthorn, while we wait for stuff that's needed for the Alpha build of Dawnthorn to get worked out- sorry again for the delay there!